gdanko/wezterm/README.md

 # My wezterm configuration
 ## I've found how flexible wezterm is and decided to try to have some fun with it.
-I've just scratched the surface of what wezterm can do, but it's been a lot of fun learning what it can do.
+I've just scratched the surface of what wezterm can do, but it's been a lot of fun learning.

 ## Requirements
 * wezterm on either Darwin or Linux.
 I don't have a Windows computer to test on.